praXin/Speech_based_Chatbot/README.md

 # Speech_based_Chatbot

-A chatbot which works on Speech unlike others which work on text.
+A chatbot which works on Speech but only as intelligent as ELIZA.